RudolfCardinal/rlib/stan_notes.rst

 to model (and test for) variance differences between groups.
 However, for "low *n*" studies, there may be insufficient data to estimate the variances separately.
-In this situation, you may find that even a very simple conceptual model does not converge, and you may be better off assuming homogeneity of variance (and such models will also run faster).
+In this situation, you may find that even a very simple conceptual model does not converge, and you may have to assume homogeneity of variance (such models will also run faster).
+The assumption of homogeneity of variance is of course the norm in traditional null-hypothesis significance testing methods such as ANOVA.

 Variational inference